SiFTW/CSV2JuliaDiffEq/README.md

 Then run the model with DifferentialEquations.jl.
 A simple solving script for the example model is provided and can be run with:
 `julia solveSystems.jl`

+The examples are pretty self explanatory and I'll write some better documentation of the input requirements soon but here is roughly what the code expects:

 ## Input file formats

 Three CSV Files are required as input their format is as follows: